Cholpond/Cholpond/README.md

 **`Frontend Developer`**

 Hi!
 I am a frontend software engineer with hands-on experience in building dynamic and intuitive web applications using JavaScript, React, Redux, HTML, and CSS.
 I love solving leetcode problems and listening to music.
-Just like music connects millions of people worldwide, I am passionate about connecting people through technology.
+Just like music connects millions of people worldwide, I am passionate about using technology to connect people and solve real-world problems.
 Prior to my engineering career, I worked as a project manager.
 Leading teams of engineers, I learned to effectively communicate with both engineers and product managers, collaborate seamlessly across multifunctional teams, and adeptly analyze business requirements.
 As a committed lifelong learner, I am dedicated to continuous growth and eagerly embrace new opportunities to enhance and broaden my skill set and expertise.

 Let's connect and create something truly exceptional! <br/>
 <br/>